 The Dick Van Dyke Show: Rob Petrie is definitely one of these.
-All the clumsiness and flubbing is just so endearing because of his sweet nature that it's entirely plausible for someone like Laura Petrie to fall for him.
+All the clumsiness and flubbing is just so endearing because of his sweet nature that it's entirely plausible for someone like Laura Petrie (Mary Tyler Moore) to fall for him.

-Eleven (Matt Smith), aka "Bowties Are Cool!"
+Eleven (Matt Smith), aka "bowties are cool!"
 He acts a bit like an eccentric English professor in the body of a baby-faced twentysomething.
-Matt Smith has stated that he based the adorkable factor of his Doctor off of his favorite Doctor, Patrick Troughton's Two.
+Matt Smith has stated that he based the adorkable factor of his Doctor off of his favourite Doctor, Patrick Troughton's Two.

 Several of the Doctor's companions also showcase this kind of characterisation.

 Eight's companion Fitz, who's gawky, scruffy, clumsy, and surprisingly bookish.
 He often lives in his own little world, and despite all his attempts to seem mysterious and dangerous is really just a Nice Guy.
 Fitz's rather epic crush on the Doctor makes their interaction even cuter.

 Rory Williams, before he becomes an epic-level badass, is very much Adorkable.
 Especially when he tried to fight off a vampire with a broomstick...while making lightsaber noises.

 Even the Doctor's Arch-Enemy, the Master, has dipped into this trope from time to time, especially when he on two occasions is shown to genuinely enjoy watching TV shows for children, namely The Clangers and Teletubbies.